 Can I wear contacts if I have bifocal eyeglasses?

-Why did my doctor tell me to come back after he has already fitted me with my contacts?
+Why did my eye doctor tell me to come back after they already fitted me with my contacts?

-If he asked you to come back about a week later, it's because he wants to be sure that you're not having any problems, such as contact lens-related dry eye or eye irritation.
+If your eye doctor asked you to come back about a week later, it's often because they want to be sure that you're not having any problems, such as contact lens-related dry eye or eye irritation.

-If it's about a year later, it's to check whether your prescription has changed and to check for any eye diseases, which are best treated in their early stages before any vision loss can occur.
+If it's about a year later, it's likely for an annual eye exam to check whether your prescription has changed and to check for any eye diseases, which are important to diagnose and treat as early as possible.

 How many people wear contact lenses in the United States?